Nocturnal (2025 film): Production

-Principal photography began on January 2021 and filming ended on April of the same year.
+Principal photography began in January 2021 and filming ended on April of the same year.

 The film marks the second time Ha Jung-woo and Kim Nam-gil have appeared together in a work following The Closet.

 Release

-Nocturnal premiered in South Korean theaters on January 22, 2025 released by Barunson E&A.
+Nocturnal premiered in South Korean theaters on January 22, 2025, released by Barunson E&A.

 Reception

-The film was released on February 5, 2025 on 805 screens.
+The film was released on February 5, 2025, on 805 screens.
 It opened at first place at the South Korean box office with 42,562 running audiences.

 As of 9 February 2025, the film has grossed from 128,926 admissions.